dustinpfister/blog_posts/_posts/nodejs-simple-http-request-get-post-system.md

 ## 3 - The Demo Project

 So then now that I have the sever script together it is time to test it out with some additional source code to make use of the script.
-So with that said I will want to have at least one demo project.
+So with that said I will want to have at least one demo project just for the sake of testing this thing out and to make sure it is working as expected.

+So the first and only demo that I made for this script is a very simple system where I am just mutating the values of a json file in the public folder.

 ### 3.1 - The middleware